c-blake/kslog/README.md

 access by an intruder is also easy.
 This idea does not solve the problem of literally zero local space for logs.
 That problem is perhaps best addressed by an independent specialized tool, like a hypothetical `logfwd` (that should also support non-syslog logs!).
-In short, this whole area is about file replication and management, not system logging directly.
+In short, this whole topic is about file replication and management, not system logging directly.